LuckFire/Powercord-Snippets/README.md

 # Powercord Snippets
-This repo is the predecessor of CSS Snippets (https://github.com/LuckFire/CSS-Snippets), which is now archived.
-I will be remaking everything one by one, both SASS and CSS version of it, whatever you'd like to use.
-I created these to be thrown into themes or used as is, so if you'd like, feel free to use these in your themes.
+This repo is the predecessor of CSS Snippets (https://github.com/LuckFire/CSS-Snippets), which is now archived because of how poorly done it was.
+I will be remaking each snippet one by one, in both SCSS and CSS, so feel free to use whichever version suits your fancy.

+These were created to be thrown into themes or used as is, so if you'd like, feel free to use one of these in your themes!